wbenevides/star-wars-api/README.md

 1. Clone the application with `git clone https://github.com/wallacebenevides/star-wars-api.git`

-2. To run the application with Makefile, please use the following command -
+2. To run the application with Makefile, please use the following command:

     ```
         make